lando/acquia/docs/config.md

 This means that what works on Acquia **should** also work on Lando.
 Please recognize, however, that the Acquia platform is changing all the time and Lando is necessarily reactive in some cases.

-If you do not need the umlimited power of a fully armed and operational Acquia stack you can tell Lando to *not use* the more advanced parts of Acquia's stack.
+If you do not require all components of the Acquia stack, you can tell Lando to *not use* the more advanced parts of Acquia's stack.
 This can save time when starting up your app.

 ```yaml
 recipe: acquia